Arrival of a South African legend

 The debut of that great Dunedin-born Australian legspinner Clarrie Grimmett, who was 33 when he took to the field against England in Sydney on this day.
 There are many worse places for a spinner to make a debut than the dustbowl that the SCG usually is, and Grimmett was quickly into a healthy groove with 11 wickets at a cost of just 82.
 He went on to become the first bowler to take 200 Test wickets.

 In Bangalore, India and England tied a World Cup classic fit to rank with the likes of Edgbaston 1999.
 It was a game of mirror images.
-Andrew Strauss' extraordinary 158 came after a brilliant Sachin Tendulkar hundred earlier in the day; a decisive burst of reverse swing by Zaheer Khan was matched and exceeded by a five-for by Tim Bresnan.
+Andrew Strauss' extraordinary 158 came after a brilliant Sachin Tendulkar hundred earlier in the day; a decisive burst of reverse swing by Zaheer Khan was matched and exceeded by a five-for from Tim Bresnan.
 A flurry of lower-order sixes at the death brought England back from the brink, and with two needed off the last ball, Graeme Swann hit Munaf Patel to cover to draw the teams level.

-Pakistan beat Sri Lanka by an innings and 20 runs in the first Test in Kandy, but the result was overshadowed by a heated exchange that caused play to be suspended for half an hour.
+Pakistan beat Sri Lanka by an innings and 20 runs in the first Test, in Kandy, but the result was overshadowed by a heated exchange that caused play to be suspended for half an hour.
 The flare-up occurred when Arjuna Ranatunga was given not-out following a vociferous appeal for a bat-pad catch from Ramiz Raja at short leg.
 Ranatunga was subjected to a barrage of abuse from the close fielders, and after complaining to the umpires he walked off.
 Imran Khan, Pakistan's captain, explained that his players felt Ranatunga should have walked.

 Another of Don Bradman's 19 Ashes hundreds, but this one was more crucial than most.
 Australia had come from 0-2 down to 2-2, and Bradman's blistering 169 gave them control of the fifth Test, in Melbourne.
 Australia eventually won by an innings and 200 runs, thus becoming the only side to win a Test series from 0-2 down.